davidherney/moodle-format_onetopic/README.md

 ## IN VERSION

 ### 2024050303:
-* Update section control menu for Moodle 4.2
+* Update section control menu for Moodle 4.2 and stabilization improvements.

 ### 2024050301:
 * Support bulk edit tools.